In this tutorial, you will learn how to display ads for mobile devices or specific browser sizes in your WordPress site using Advanced Ads.

-If your site has a responsive layout you might want to check in the frontend for which browser sizes which ad size matches.
+If your site has a responsive layout, you might want to check in the frontend for which browser sizes which ad size matches.
 Often, layouts have some margins and patterns, so that a mobile ad with a width of 320 pixels might actually not fit in a browser with 320 pixels width.
-Different browser tools, image editing software or a ruler software might help you to determin the right width.
+Different browser tools, image editing software, or ruler software might help you determine the right width.

-You can leave the second field (max width) empty or at 0 in case you don’t want to limit the maximum browser width.
+You can leave the second field (max. width) empty or at 0 if you don’t want to limit the maximum browser width.

 Be aware that this option is indeed for the browser and not the device width.
 So you can even test it by making your current browser window a bit smaller.

-Responsive ads processes the browser width after the first page view.
-To distinct whether to display or hide the ad on the very first page view you can choose a fallback method.
-This fallback is based on the device (mobile or desktop) as explained in method 1 here in this tutorial.
+Responsive ads process the browser width after the first page view.
+To distinguish whether to display or hide the ad on the first page view, you can define a fallback width.

 What else you need to know about responsive ads